Diversifying Nigeria’s Economy Through Indigenous Automotive Growth Versus Soaring Used Vehicle Market in Q2 2023

 Nigeria currently hosts a burgeoning automotive sector, with nine indigenous auto manufacturing companies leading the charge.
 Companies such as Nord Automobiles Limited, Lanre Shittu Motors, Innoson Vehicle Manufacturing, Peugeot Nigeria, Globe Motors, Dana Motors, Stallion Motors, Coscharis Motors, Proforce Motors, and Elizade Motor (JAC) are actively contributing to the growth of the sector.
 With Nord Motors aiming to re-establish Nigeria as a car-manufacturing country and Innoson Motors achieving a remarkable 500% increase in annual factory capacity, the indigenous players are demonstrating the country’s potential for self-sufficiency.

-Diversifying Nigeria'S Economy Through Indigenous Automotive Growth Versus Soaring Used Vehicle Market In Q2 2023:
+Diversifying Nigeria's Economy Through Indigenous Automotive Growth Versus Soaring Used Vehicle Market in Q2 2023:

 The Director-General of the National Automotive Design and Development Council, Mr. Jelani Aliyu, emphasizes the economic benefits of redirecting the import trend towards local manufacturers.
 With an estimated annual sale of about 720,000 vehicles in Nigeria, there exists a significant opportunity for growth and economic development.
 Indigenous car manufacturing companies have showcased the capacity for a 500% increase in production, indicating the potential to not only meet local demands but also contribute to economic diversification on an international scale.
 As Nigeria’s automotive industry continues to grow, the spotlight is on the potential benefits of embracing locally manufactured vehicles to reduce dependence on imports and foster sustainable economic development.